suraj10dulkar/suraj-deltax-assignment/README.md

 Instruction for opening the application:
-1. Go to the project directory,then go to the directory name backend and install node modules
+1. Go to the project directory,then go to the directory name backend and install node modules, CODE FOR INSTALLING Node Modules in VS Code is below:

-                                          CODE FOR INSTALLING Node Modules: nmp i
+                                                            nmp i

   ![1](https://user-images.githubusercontent.com/102608955/188390205-1e3a8762-68a0-491f-8cf4-7eee031d3c3c.jpg)

 2. Then start the server by using the below code:

                                                            node app.js

   ![2](https://user-images.githubusercontent.com/102608955/188391823-edc477d8-d65f-4ede-acd7-a9e8bbef8e83.jpg)